d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 To add insult to injury bidirectional RNNs are also exceedingly slow.
 The main reason for this is that they require both a forward and a backward pass and that the backward pass is dependent on the outcomes of the forward pass.
 Hence gradients will have a very long dependency chain.

-In practice bidirectional layers are used very sparingly and only for a narrow set of applications, such as filling in missing words, annotating tokens (e.g. for named entity recognition), or encoding sequences wholesale as a step in a sequence processing pipeline (e.g. for machine translation).
+In practice bidirectional layers are used very sparingly and only for a narrow set of applications, such as filling in missing words, annotating tokens (e.g., for named entity recognition), or encoding sequences wholesale as a step in a sequence processing pipeline (e.g., for machine translation).
 In short, handle with care!

 ### Training a BLSTM for the Wrong Application